 Price: Freemium—and most of their services are included in the free package.
 You’ll have to get in touch with the Flurry team for enterprise pricing, but it’s unlikely that you need more than the basics.

-If anything here piques your interest, many of companies offer free versions or free trials of their tools so you can get a basic understanding of what they can offer your company.
-Give them a test run to try them out, or even to just get a feel of what it’s like to work with website analytics.
+If anything here piques your interest, many of these web analytics tools offer free trials so you can get a basic understanding of how they can function within your company’s marketing strategy.
+Give one of these web analytics tools a test run, or even to gain a little insight into what it’s like to work with website analytics.

-Whatever route you take, it’s worth exploring web analytics.
+Whatever route you take, it’s worth exploring web analytics tools.
 Once you start diving deeper into the data, you’ll begin to unlock so much of your small business’s hidden growth potential.